pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/05-the-pathological-envy-cycle.md

 Envy is mobilized not by the presence of a superior object, but by the detection of a symmetry-capable object: an object that occupies a shared evaluative plane on which relative position could become consequential for self-coherence if left unresolved.
 The object need not be hostile, competitive, or even aware.
 Symmetry capability alone is sufficient.

 Once a symmetry-capable object is detected, asymmetry becomes required for regulation to complete.
 However, asymmetry is not always immediately solvable.
-The system must identify a viable asymmetry plane—one that can render the object non-symmetry-capable without incurring prohibitive cost through exposure, retaliation, or loss of access.
+The system must identify a viable asymmetry plane: one that can render the object non-symmetry-capable without incurring prohibitive cost through exposure, retaliation, or loss of access.
 Until such a plane is identified, direct devaluation is deferred.

 This deferral produces a temporal holding condition: asymmetry stasis.

 During asymmetry stasis, rivalry is internally active but behaviorally suppressed.
 The system must preserve access to the object, avoid triggering disengagement, and prevent premature escalation of symmetry.
-The behaviors that emerge under these constraints—politeness, interest, flattery, encouragement, apparent respect—do not reflect positive valuation of the object.
+The behaviors that emerge under these constraints (politeness, interest, flattery, encouragement, apparent respect) do not reflect positive valuation of the object.
 They reflect the absence of a solved asymmetry.

 Crucially, asymmetry stasis is not affective, relational, or symbolic in nature.
 It is entirely time-dependent, governed by the latency required to identify a viable asymmetry plane under constraint.
 Once asymmetry becomes solvable, the holding condition collapses immediately.
 No emotional reversal is required.
 Devaluation does not replace admiration; it replaces delay.